 Publications: “A Letter … on a Manuscript of the Jámi al Tawáríkh of Rashíd al Dín … in the Library of the Hon.
 East India Company”, JRAS 7, 1843, 267-272.

-– ed.
-Mir Khwand’s History of the Atabak Princes of Syria and Asia Minor.
+– Edited: Mir Khwand’s History of the Atabak Princes of Syria and Asia Minor.
 L. 1848.

-– A catalogue of Arabic, Persian, Turkish and Hindustani Manuscripts preserved in the libraries of the R.A.S. and Or.
-Tr.
-Fund.
+– A descriptive catalogue of the historical manuscripts in the Arabic and Persian languages preserved in the libraries of the Royal Asiatic Society and Oriental Translation Fund.
+5+160 p.
 L. 1854.